• Home

 The model decides the probability of all possible values of the next token.
 It sorts the next possible tokens based on their probability of being chosen.

 If the "do_sample" parameter is set to "False", the model selects the most probable next token; this leads to a more predictable and consistent response.
-Otherwise, the model will sample from the probability distribution, leading to more possible tokens that can be chosen by the model.
+Otherwise, the model will sample from the probability distribution, leading to a wider variety of possible token outputs.

 When we set the "do_sample" parameter to true, we can also use the "temperature" parameter to make the output more "random".
 Hence we can get different output for the same prompt.